Clemapfel/jluna/docs/manual.md

 If an exception is raised during `unsafe::call`, the user will not be notified and the function will silently return a `nulltpr`, potentially causing a segfault when accessing the returned value.

-jluna offers a middle ground between the `Proxy::call` and `unsafe::call`: `jluna::safe_call`.
+jluna offers a middle ground between the `Proxy::operator()` and `unsafe::call`: `jluna::safe_call`.
 This function also returns an `unsafe::Value*`, however any exception that is raised during invokation of the function is forwarded to C++.
 Unless absolute peak performance is needed, it is generally recommended to use `jluna::safe_call` in place of `unsafe::call`, as both functions have the same signature.

 ### Executing Strings as Code